Giorgi/DuckDB.NET/README.md

 | TIME  | DuckDBTimeOnly  |
 | HUGEINT  | BigInteger  |

+#### List, Struct, Enum, and other composite types

+DuckDB.NET 0.9.0 supports reading a List of primitive types (int, string, double, etc).
+Reading a List of composite types or nested lists isn't supported.

+To read a List use `DuckDBDataReader.GetFieldValue<T>`.
+For example, to read a list of doubles: `DuckDBDataReader.GetFieldValue<List<double>>` If the list contains null use `DuckDBDataReader.GetFieldValue<List<double?>>`, otherwise an exception will be thrown when null is encountered.
+If you don't know whether the list contains null or nor but want to use skip all null values you can use `select [x for x in mylist if x IS NOT NULL] as filtered;` to remove null values from the list.

 #### Executing multiple statements in a single go.

 Starting from version 0.8, you can execute multiple statements in a single go: